MALTA'S TRANQUIL SISTER ISLAND

 Is Gozo worth visiting?

-Absolutely, Gozo offers experiences unavailable on Malta proper.
+Absolutely.
+Gozo offers experiences unavailable on Malta proper.
 The Ġgantija Temples predate the pyramids, Victoria's Citadel provides panoramic views and museums, Dwejra's coastline includes world-class diving, and Ramla Bay's red sand beach ranks among Malta's finest.
 The rural character and slower pace provide welcome contrast to Malta's busier areas.
 Most visitors find Gozo essential to their Malta holiday experience.

 How many days do you need in Gozo?